Call or Text Us Now! 845 244 4888

 We do this to make sure that the music doesn’t distract the viewer from the main subject.

-Pro tip: use intro and outro tracks as, for lack of better words, the bookends for your video.
 Doing this gives off a clear message when your video begins and ends.
-Plus, it makes the video feels more complete.
+Plus, it makes the video feel more complete.

 Rendering, Exporting, and Publishing Your Video

-Now that you’ve finished touching up your video, it’s time to output it.
-Depending on the technical specification of your videos (e.g. resolutions, framerate, and amount of edits you put to it) and the computer you’re using (CPU speed, GPU speed, and RAM capacity) rendering could take anywhere from minutes to hours.
+Depending on the technical specification of your videos (e.g., resolutions, framerate, and amount of edits you put into it) and the computer you’re using (CPU speed, GPU speed, and RAM capacity), rendering could take anywhere from minutes to hours.

 So, to be safe, don’t start editing your videos too close to the deadline.
 After it’s finished rendering, you can export the video to consumable formats like .mp4, .avi, or .mkv.